Popular

 Encourage creativity by allowing team members to be wrong.

 Making mistakes is an inherent part of the creative process.
+Cultivating a psychologically safe environment helps your team embrace challenges and see failure as a stepping stone to growth.
 If employees know they won't be punished for coming up with an atypical idea or solution, they will be inspired to think outside the box and take more chances, leading to the creation of better, more innovative ideas.

 3. Look Into The Future